pactumjs/pactum/README.md

 ## API Testing

 Tests in **pactum** are clear and comprehensive.
-It uses numerous descriptive methods to build your request and expectations.
+It uses numerous descriptive methods to build your requests and expectations.
 Learn more about these methods at [API Testing](https://github.com/ASaiAnudeep/pactum/wiki/API-Testing).

 ### Simple Test Cases